 We no longer have Martha Crone’s diaries available this year, so most information comes from her log (1) and other sources.
 This year she also abandons typing the log in favor of hand written entries.

-At the end of 1943 Martha took on the job of Night Overseer at the Minneapolis Public Library’s Science Museum.
+At the beginning of 1944 Martha took on the job acting head of the Minneapolis Public Library’s Science Museum.
 The museum had been closed for five months, perhaps due to wartime personnel shortages.
 She would also be editor of the Museum’s newsletter titled “Minnesota Naturalist.”
 In a newspaper report it is stated for the first time we know of that she "worked with Miss Butler for 15 years as unofficial assistant."
-(2a) It was noted in Vol. 3, No.1 for March 30, 1944 and in the daily newspaper (2b) that she would be relinquishing those posts in order to resume her duties at the Wild flower Garden.
+(2a) It was noted in Vol. 3, No. 1 of the Museum newsletter for March 30, 1944 and in the daily newspaper (2b) that she would be relinquishing those posts in order to resume her duties at the Wild flower Garden.
 Rhoda Green became the new acting curator.
 (2c)

 1944 would be Martha Crone’s 12th year in charge of the Garden, which now begins its 38th year.